DR TIM EVANS / SCIENCE PHOTO LIBRARY DR TIM EVANS / SCIENCE PHOTO LIBRARY

 Benzene.
 Computer model of a molecule of benzene.
-Atoms are represented as spheres.
-The molecule consists of a ring of six carbon atoms, each with an attached hydrogen atom.
+Atoms are represented as rods and are colour- coded: carbon (blue) and hydrogen (white).
 Benzene is a highly flammable colourless liquid with a characteristic smell.
 It is obtained commercially from petroleum.
 Benzene is used as an additive in petrol, to manufacture other chemicals, and as a solvent for many simple organic compounds.
 Benzene is a carcinogen, with long-term exposure causing leukaemias (cancers of blood cells).

 Model release not required.
 Property release not required.